A 2-systolic inequality on non-rational compact K\"ahler surfaces with positive scalar curvature: The K ahler surface fibred over a Riemann surface with positive genus

 \end{lemma}

 When $(N,\tilde{\omega})=(C,\omega_0)$, we have

 with equality holds if $\operatorname{Rm}(\omega_0)\equiv 0$.
 Combining with the traced Gauss equation (\ref{traced_Gauss}), we obtain

-Combining with the co-area formula and (\ref{important}), we can then see the following identity: \begin{lemma} Let $(X^{n},\omega)$ be a compact K\"ahler manifold and let $(C,\omega_0)$ be a compact Riemann surface with genus $g \ge 1$ endowed with a constant curvature metric $\omega_0$.
-Suppose that $f: X \rightarrow C $ is a non-trivial holomorphic map.
-Then for any $\phi \in C^\infty (X)$, we have
+Combining with the co-area formula and (\ref{important}), we can then see the following identity: \begin{lemma} Let \((X^{n},\omega)\) be a compact Kähler manifold and let \((C,\omega_0)\) be a compact Riemann surface of genus \(g(C)\ge1\), endowed with a constant curvature metric \(\omega_0\).
+Suppose that \(f\colon X \rightarrow C\) is a non-constant holomorphic map, and let \(D=f^{-1}(z)\) denote a regular fibre.
+Then

-Moreover, the equality holds if and only if $(S,\omega_0)$ is an elliptic curve with a flat metric. \end{lemma} \begin{proof} Let $C=A \cup B$, where $A$ contains the set for all critical values of $f$.
-Then, multiplying any smooth function $\phi^2$ on the both sides and integrating over $f^{-1}(B)$, we have
+Moreover, equality holds in \eqref{main_eq} if and only if \(g(B)=1\) and \((C,\omega_0)\) is an elliptic curve with a flat metric. \end{lemma} \begin{proof} Let $C=A \cup B$, where $A$ contains the set for all critical values of $f$.
+Then, Integrating \eqref{important} over $f^{-1}(B)$, we have